Clos266/web-budget-calculator/README.md

 ```

 📈 Future Improvements
-Add tests (though I haven’t fully mastered the basics yet, so I’m not sure how to approach testing at this stage).

-Refactor all text content to be consistently in English (currently there's some Spanglish/Catanglish).
+- Enhance testing
+  While I’m still solidifying core concepts, I’ve started adding some tests — but the test suite is not yet complete.

+- Improve multilingual support
+  The app currently supports English and Catalan.
+I plan to implement full internationalization (i18n) to make it available in additional languages.

+- Refactor folder structure
-Improve folder structure — this is my second React project and my first one using React Router, so things got a bit messy.
+  As this is my second React project — and the first using React Router the architecture evolved as I learned.
+A refactor will help make the structure cleaner and more maintainable.

-Split large files that contain too much logic or too many responsibilities.

-Add smooth page transitions and animations to improve user experience — although for now, my priority is mastering React before diving into more advanced visual polish.
+- Add smooth animations
+  Enhancing transitions and interactivity is on the roadmap, once the core functionality is fully polished.

+- Enable budget sharing via URL
+  One of the final goals is to allow users to share fully pre-filled budgets via URL parameters.
+This will boost usability and make it easy to share personalized recommendations with others.